MicrosoftDocs/architecture-center/docs/guide/hpc/PSCAD-content.md

 - Online plotting functions, controls, and meters, so you can alter system parameters during a simulation run and view the effects while the simulation is in progress.

 You can use PSCAD in many areas of the energy sector, like utilities and wind farms.
-You can also use it in industries like equipment manufacturing, consulting, and research and academics.
+You can also use it in industries like equipment manufacturing, consulting, research, and academics.
 Regulators can use PSCAD for functions like planning, operations, design, commissioning, teaching, and research.

 ## Why deploy PSCAD on Azure?